Hi - I am Jane Taylor - Owner/Director of Habits for Wellbeing.

-I am the creator of The Turning Point, CEO of Your Finances and Small Steps - an online community for people who are ready to find the time and courage, release what is no longer serving them, so they can discover the truth, freedom, love and joy within their life.
+I am the creator of Small Steps, CEO of Your Finances and CEO of You - an online community for people who are ready to find the time and courage, release what is no longer serving them, so they can discover the truth, freedom, love and joy within their life.
 Rumi puts it like this - "What you seek is also seeing you." and the Tao the Ching - “Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich.”

 How did I end up here?